Battle of Baghdad (2003): Forces

-The invasion of Baghdad was led by the United States Army's 3rd Infantry Division and the United States Marine Corps' 1st Marine Division, equipped with M1 Abrams tanks, Bradley Fighting Vehicles and M113 armored personnel carriers, LAV 25s, and Amphibious Assault Vehicles.
-These forces, supported by American and British aircraft including B-52s, Harrier GR7 attack jets and A10 Warthogs, confronted 36,000 soldiers of the Iraqi Special Republican Guard protected in sprawling bunkers 30 mi outside Baghdad, armed with Asad Babil tanks and heavy artillery.
+The invasion of Baghdad was led by the United States Army's 3rd Infantry Division and the United States Marine Corps' 1st Marine Division, equipped with M1 Abrams tanks, M2 Bradley Infantry Fighting Vehicles and M113 armored personnel carriers, LAV-25s, and Assault Amphibious Vehicles.
+These forces, supported by American and British aircraft including B-52s, Harrier GR7s and A10 Warthogs, confronted 36,000 soldiers of the Iraqi Special Republican Guard protected in sprawling bunkers 30 mi outside Baghdad, armed with Asad Babil tanks and heavy artillery.

 Aerial bombing

 At the time of invasion, coalition aircraft were making bombing runs on Baghdad at the rate of 1,000 sorties a day, most of them aimed at the Republican Guard and Special Republican Guard.

 U.S. planes also dropped about 200,000 leaflets warning civilians to stay in their homes.

 Royal Air Force Tornados from 9 and 617 Squadrons attacked the radar defense systems protecting Baghdad, but lost a Tornado on March 22 along with the pilot and navigator (Flight Lieutenant Kevin Main and Flight Lieutenant Dave Williams) in a friendly fire incident, shot down by an American Patriot missile as they returned to their airbase in Kuwait.
 On April 2, a US Army Black Hawk helicopter and a United States Navy F/A-18C Hornet were shot down near Karbala.
 On 8 April, an A-10 Warthog attack plane was shot down in the fighting around Jumhuriya Bridge by an Iraqi surface-to-air missile.